Education Assistant Professional Certificate

 Kris McNab, Coordinator Education Assistant Professional Program Columbia College

 Lindsay Hillier, CPHR, Recruitment Consultant, Calgary Board of Education (CBE)

 Tom Brinsmead, Supervisor, Diverse Learning Calgary Catholic School District (CSSD)

 Jane McKeown, Supervisor, Early Intervention Program, Foothills Creative Beginnings – Cochrane and Calgary

 Lyndon Chubbs, M.Ed, CPHR, Manager of Human Resources, Rockyview Schools

-Marian Bobak, Vice Principal, Calgary Quest School
+Marian Bobak, Principal, Calgary Quest School

 Lucy Dooley, M.Ed., Education Assistant Practicum Advisor, Columbia College